White Papers & How-To Guides

-Music Biz offers free white papers on various industry topics, all aimed at educating the reader of the current state of our marketplace, while offering ideas on how various segments of the industry can work together to advance the business of music.
+Music Biz offers free white papers on various industry topics, all aimed at educating our members of the current state of our marketplace, while offering ideas on how various segments of the industry can work together to advance the industry.

 July 26, 2016 – DDEX Release Notification Standard Starter Guide for Implementation